avromi-s/TCPSimulation-OperatingSystems/README.md

 # TCP Simulation

-This project simulates communication between a __server__ and a __client__ using a TCP-like protocol.
+This project simulates communication between a __server__ and a __client__ using a TCP-like protocol (the custom protocol is meant to incorporate the core benefits provided by TCP, but is not meant to fully emulate it).

 Once a connection is established, the server sends a file to the client in a sequence of packets.
 For the simulation, we 'drop' ~20% of packets sent by the server and rely on the protocol to recover from this so that the complete file is successfully received.

 The details of the custom protocol are described [here](https://github.com/avromi-s/TCPSimulation-OperatingSystems/blob/main/protocol-description.md).

-### To run the simulation:
+## To run the simulation:
 -   Download and install the server and client applications (found in the [releases](https://github.com/avromi-s/TCPSimulation-OperatingSystems/releases); alternatively, you can build it from source)
     -   they can be installed on the same or separate computers
 -   On the server application, select a local file and check off the 'Send file once connection is established' checkbox